Yosef64/Rental_Website/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.

-Steps to Contribute
-Fork the repository
-Create a new branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/YourFeature) Open a pull request
 License
 This project is licensed under the MIT License - see the LICENSE file for details.